Join My Volleyball Newsletter!

 Setting without spin

-The big difference between volleyball setting on the beach and indoor setting is beach players tend to hold on to the ball longer in order to take off the spin.
+setting is beach players tend to hold on to the ball longer in order to

-Should you hand set or bump set?
-It's good to develop good setting skills and use your hands as long as you aren't being called for your sets.
-Hand setting is more accurate as well as easier
+skills and use your hands as long as you aren't being called for your

 for spikers to time the set.